-Port of Waterford in committed to and is engaged in a continuous improvement regime and the implementation of systems and processes that will make a real difference to the environment.
-Our Environmental Policy includes managing our Ships Waste Reception facilities to the highest standard, reducing our energy usage, managing product/cargo run-off on the quays and utilising new technologies to best advantage.
+Port of Waterford is committed to and is engaged in a continuous improvement regime and the implementation of systems and processes that will make a real difference to the environment.
+Our Environmental Policy includes managing our Ships Waste Reception facilities to the highest standard, reducing our energy usage, managing product/cargo run-off on the quays, and utilising new technologies to best advantage.
 We have recently obtained the ISO 14001 environmental certification,

 For more details, contact any member of the team: firstname.lastname@example.org

 The AIE Regulations provide a definition of environmental information; outline the manner in which requests for information may be submitted to public authorities and the manner in which public authorities are required to deal with requests e.g. timeframes for response.
 The regulations also provide for a formal appeals procedure in the event that a person is unhappy with a decision on their request.

 When making a request for information under the AIE Regulations, you are required to state that the application is being made under the AIE Regulations and submit it in writing to "The Access to Information on the Environment Officer", Port of Waterford, 3rd Floor Marine Point, Belview Port, Waterford or email: email@example.com

 - state, in terms that are as specific as possible, the environmental information required, and

 - if you require the information in a specific format or manner of access, you should specify this in your request.
 It is not necessary to state an interest in the request.

 If you have any queries regarding the making of requests the AIE officer, Brian Moore can be contacted by email at firstname.lastname@example.org.